Maps of the Belize Mayan Sites

 |

-was an important Maya coastal trading center during the late
+was an important Maya coastal trading center

-pre-Classic period, located on a peninsula overlooking the lovely
+pre-Classic period, located on a peninsula

 Corozal Bay. |